 My mum and I would make them but instead of cutting the tray bake in to bars we would use biscuits cutters to cut out Christmas shapes to make them even more festive and so we could give them as gifts (it was totally not so we could sit on the sofa watching Christmas TV and scoffing a bowl of all the offcuts of cookie left behind by cutting out shapes)

-This year I’ve made them with my toddler and we’ve adapted the recipe to be vegan and it’s also soya and nut free.
-Her opinion on them was that they were “yum yum”.
+In recent years I’ve made them with my children and we’ve adapted the recipe to be vegan and it’s also soya and nut free for allergies.
+Kids' opinion on them was that they were “yum yum”.

 So here’s what you need:

 2 tsp egg replacer and 4tbsp water ( you could make 2 flax ‘eggs’ if you prefer

 1/4 tsp vanilla extract

 (As usual, check out your local refill shop and you can probably purchase most of the ingredients plastic free, you can also get vegan butter in foil wrapping to avoid buying a plastic tub)

 Put the butter and both sugars in a bowl and cream together.